FILED IN: Client & Corporate Gifts, COVID-19, Education, Virtual Events

 Gifts are more impactful when the contents make sense.
 I hate using the term "theme" because it tends to imply a certain level of cheesiness.
 But for lack of a better term, let's just say that gift design is at its best when gifts have a "theme".
 The theme can be something a simple as "work from home" or "zoom life" or something appropriate to virtual events.
 Once you decide what the gift concept will be, just make sure that all the gift contents you choose are, at minimum, loosely aligned with your concept!
 You can then drive the theme home with a notecard inside to explain the concept to your recipients.

 Since interacting online can be more challenging than interacting in-person, and some argue that the personal connections made amongst attendees isn't as strong, it's fun to dream up gift concepts that encourage interaction attendees.
 Examples of this are including something for everyone to wear while online (branded masks have been popular!) or even a food or beverage item to enjoy while online together.
 You can even take it to a higher level and include contents that will be used for an activity like cocktail making or baking or some other group activity with an expert leading the way virtually.
-Bottom line - when attendees know that they all have the same items in front of them and/or they're doing an activity simultaneously, it does tend to illicit feelings of unity.
+Bottom line - when attendees know that they all have the same items in front of them and/or they're doing an activity simultaneously, it does tend to elicit feelings of unity.

 Vary the Contents